pcurry/gaia/README.md

 ## Separate script to be written ##

-- ingests gaia_query_results.csv file produced by Gaia_Query.py
+- ingests individual sector files produced by Sector_Query.py
 - creates 3D plots as sector maps (Iota_Pegasi_Sector.py being a prototype)
 - color of markers to be keyed to spectral type (OBAFGKM) of star
 - size of markers to be keyed to the brightness of the star